goooooouwa/writings/_posts/2017-12-07-What should we store in redux state tree.md

+---
+layout: post
-# What should we store in redux state tree?
+title: 'What should we store in redux state tree?'
+categories: 'Redux'
+---

 keep local state in component, props passed in either from other presentational component or a container component( mapped from state).